Breastfeeding can be a challenge for working moms. Read everything you need to know about pumping at work and maintaining your supply.

 What you need to know about pumping at work

 The key is to come prepared before you return to work after maternity leave or even during your pregnancy.
-Don’t let coming back to work deter you from meeting your breastfeeding goals.
+Don’t let coming back to work after maternity leave deter you from meeting your breastfeeding goals.

 Even if not exactly a favorite task, pumping at work is possible with these simple hacks: